-- However, its claims to fame for distinctive wonders of Nature do not end there.
-In point of fact, several others also exist.
-This remains true due to the fact that, along with the rather extensive tidal mud flats and a multitude of tidal trenches, numerous small islands also dot the entire area.
+- In point of fact, it boasts several other such claims.
+This remains true partly due to the presence of an extremely extensive area of tidal mud flats.
+Yet it also holds a multitude of tidal trenches and numerous small islands dotting the entire area.

 Wadden Sea Environment

-Furthermore, the supremely fabulous site is always changing its physical underlying characteristics.
-That’s because the continual actions of the impact of waves and currents, carrying away sediment, continues to change the layout of the many islands even today.
+That’s because of the actions of steadily ongoing natural processes.
+These include the continual actions of the impact of waves and currents.
+These actions, serving the function of carrying away sediment, continue to change the layout of the many islands even today.

-In addition to all of this, the rather surprising Wadden Sea holds yet another surprise for those who sincerely appreciate Nature.
+In addition to all of this, the amazing Wadden Sea holds yet another surprise for those who sincerely appreciate Nature.
 This statement of fact holds true because the breathtaking site also serves as one of the most important areas for migratory birds in the world.

 Wadden Sea Location and Fauna

-This remarkably varied assortment of wild avians also includes hundreds of thousands of geese, ducks, and waders.
-Furthermore, many of them ranks as endangered species.
-Many of them use the amazing Wadden Sea as either a short-term resting place or even as a wintering site.
+This varied assortment of wild avians also includes hundreds of thousands of geese, ducks, and waders.
+Remarkably, many of them rank as endangered species.
+Many of these use the amazing Wadden Sea as either a short-term resting place or even as a wintering site.

-In addition, the waters of this magnificent site themselves serves as home to a huge number of native species.
+The waters of this magnificent site themselves also serve as home to a huge number of native species.
 Countless harbor porpoises, gray seals, and the white-beaked dolphin call the region home.
 Two species of whales even once inhabited the region, but no longer.